Table of Contents

 Profile Builder Pro is the best plugin to build a website with user accounts.

-Here, we’ll dive into how to build a website with user accounts using this user-friendly plugin, without having to mess around with any code.
+Here, we’ll dive into how I built a website with user accounts using this user-friendly plugin, without having to mess around with any code.
 You’ll be able to create beautiful front-end registration and profile forms, allowing users to register and create their own profile on your website.
-We’ll go through ways of eliminating user registration spam, customizing user emails as well as setting up a member directory of user profiles.
+I’ll go through ways of eliminating user registration spam, customizing user emails as well as setting up a member directory of user profiles.

 Once you’ve grown your community, Profile Builder gives you options for monetizing your community.
 You can set up content restrictions for registered users only, as well as ask users to pay for an account at registration.